Kylin-Network/kylin-collator/README.md

 ### Setup

-You will need to install [Docker](https://www.docker.com/products/docker-desktop) to launch our pre-built containers.
+You will need to [install docker](https://www.docker.com/products/docker-desktop) to launch our pre-built containers.

 ### Run